 Reclamations are, unfortunately, a part of the manufacturing industry.
 Just note when they happen and record how your supplier handles these cases.
 Is he trying to pin the blame on your poor drawings after initially accepting them as sufficiently well-done?
 Or does he take responsibility and find a quick solution to the situation?

 There is probably no need to discard someone from your list of partners just for some hiccups.
-But frequent accidents point to a larger problem that may stem from larger company-wide changes.
+However, frequent accidents point to a larger problem that may stem from larger company-wide changes.

 Then it is wiser to start the searching process again.
 After all, profitability does come down to numbers.